KanuHuz/Cypress_Automation_Framework/README.md

-Cypress with BDD and Mochawesome Automation Framework This is a basic automation framework for web applications built using Cypress with BDD approach and Mochawesome report generator.
+Cypress with BDD and Mochawesome Automation Framework.

+This is a basic automation framework for web applications built using Cypress with BDD approach and Mochawesome report generator.

 Prerequisites